lemocla/Codzilla/documentation/userstoriestesting.md

 	 ![search](screenshots/search_react.png) ![search](screenshots/result_react.png)

 *****
-- ## **As a new user, I want to view a details for an event so that I can see all the practical information**
+- ## **As a new user, I want to view thr details for an event so that I can see all the practical information**

      - When I look at upcoming events on the homepage, or when I browse all events and,
      - When I hover over the event card, its appearance changes